Employee Burnout: Signs, Causes & Prevention

 Burned-out employees tend to experience extreme exhaustion, even if their hours aren’t necessarily any longer than what other people put in around them.
 Fatigue from high-level stress-related issues like anxiety or depression can make it difficult for someone suffering from burnout to focus on anything during working hours, which is obviously not ideal.

-Burnout is a state of mental, physical, and emotional exhaustion caused by excessive and prolonged stress.
+Employee burnout is a state of mental, physical, and emotional exhaustion caused by excessive and prolonged stress.
 It can occur when employees feel overwhelmed or unable to meet their demands.
-HR professionals should be mindful of the potential factors that could prevent employee burnout from happening again.
+Understanding the causes can help you identify opportunities to create a healthier work environment and prevent employee burnout before it becomes a larger problem.

 Lack of autonomy